AhmedYasser20/Image-Project/README.md

 # Image Processing and Classification Project

-This project involves image processing and classification tasks using various libraries in Python.
+You can simply run this project by runing the gui.py file, however, this project uses various python libraries.
 Below is a list of the main libraries used in this project along with the specific functions and methods utilized.

 ## Libraries Used